KMLBurke/SeaSensor/README.md

 ![SiPy](https://user-images.githubusercontent.com/46967737/77871425-ffe42480-723b-11ea-9451-61c301d8bc15.jpg)
 ![PyMakr](https://user-images.githubusercontent.com/46967737/77871359-c8757800-723b-11ea-8a3e-64505e913547.jpg)

-After adding some python code for the boot sequence, along with a main programme, the ID and PAC numbers of the PiPy was obtained.
+After adding some python code for the boot sequence, along with a main programme, the ID and PAC numbers of the SiPy was obtained.
 This data was then used to register the device with SigFox.
 (see code folder)